On the distribution of Iwasawa invariants associated to multigraphs: Preliminaries

 The set of directed edges $e$ starting at a vertex $v$ and ending at a vertex $v'$ are the edges which satisfy the relation $i(e)=(v,v')$.
 We note that there may be any number of directed edges joining two vertices $v$ and $v'$, thus the graph $X$ is referred to as a multigraph.
 We allow for there to be edges to start and end at the same vertex $v$, and such edges are referred to as \emph{loops} based at $v$.
 We note that for distinct vertices $v$ and $v'$, there are as many directed edges starting at $v$ and ending at $v'$ as there are from $v'$ to $v$.
 Moreover, given a vertex $v$, there are an even number of directed loops starting and ending at $v$.
-Define an equivalence relation on $E_X^+$, by setting $e\sim e'$ if $e=e'$ or $e=\bar{e}'$.
-The set of equivalence classes $E_X:=E_X^+/\iota$ is the set of \emph{undirected edges}, and let $\pi:E_X^+\to E_{X}$ be the $2:1$ natural quotient map, mapping a directed edge to the associated undirected edge.
-Choose a section $\gamma:E_{X} \to E_{X}^+$ to $\pi$, and set $S:=\gamma(E_{X})$.
-Our main reference for voltage assignments and derived multigraphs is \cite{Gross/Tucker:2001}, but we rephrase everything in the formalism used in \cite{Sunada:2013}.